giogiopg/Fermi_analysis/README.md

 # Fermi_analysis

-The GIO analysis tools have been developed to fulfill my Bachelor's Thesis necessities.
+The GIOtools have been developed to fulfill my Bachelor's Thesis necessities.
 I began the project in Spanish and then I changed to English.
 I apologyse if there is still any output in Spanish.
 The code has been implemented using the Fermi Tools(https://github.com/fermi-lat/Fermitools-conda) as well as fermipy (https://github.com/fermiPy/fermipy).

-With the GIO tools you should be able to:
+With the GIOtools you should be able to:

 - Perform your own binned analysis.
 - Get a counts Map of the región as well as a ROI .reg file.